EOSVR/EOSVR/roadmap.md

 - Talk with users nearby

-### Phase 2 - Alpha release - 2 month after start-up
+### Phase 2 - Alpha release - 2-3 month after start-up

 The goal of this phase is to integrate the features and make an app in platforms. (iOS, Android, Windows + HTC vive and Mac)

 Output: Demo APPs, user can download and try them.
 But the accounts data may lost after this phase.

-It includes the following:
+It may includes the following:

 - Allow to comment other user